 High-Risk Drivers in Colorado

 Although Colorado drivers pay rates near the national average, high-risk drivers are still likely to find rates extremely high.
 In some cases, individuals with poor driving records or major credit issues – or both – may find it very difficult to obtain an auto insurance policy.

 Colorado’s Motor Vehicle Insurance Plan is in place to make sure that even the highest-risk drivers can obtain the insurance they require to legally drive.
 This program is an assigned risk system that will assign each driver who qualifies to a particular insurance company.
-The program is run through the Western Association of Auto Insurance Plans, a processing center that puts high-risk drivers in touch with insurance companies to provide a policy.
+The program is run by the Western Association of Auto Insurance Plans, a processing center that puts high-risk drivers in touch with insurance companies to provide a policy.
 Policies through this plan cannot be turned down, but are still very expensive.

 Teen Driver Licensing